-A course for technology majors emphasizing application and problem solving.
+A course for technology programs emphasizing application and problem solving.
 Topics include review of fundamental algebra; formula transformation; dimensions and units; radicals; systems of linear equations; graphing of data, equations and functions; right triangle trigonometry; and quadratic equations and functions.
-Prerequisite(s): MTH 104 (C or better) or Placement
+Prerequisite(s): MTH 104 ("C" or better) or Placement

-MTH 109-MATHEMATICS FOR THE 4-0-4 TECHNOLOGIES II
+MTH 109-MATHEMATICS FOR THE TECHNOLOGIES II

-A course for technology majors emphasizing application problem solving and proof.
+A course for technology programs emphasizing application problem solving and proof.
 Topics include graphs of trigonometric functions, operations with complex numbers, logarithmic and exponential functions and equations, introduction to analytic geometry, algebraic radicals, trigonometric identities and equations.
-Prerequisite(s): MTH 108 (C or better) or Placement
+Prerequisite(s): MTH 108 ("C" or better) or Placement

-MTH 157-COLLEGE ALGEBRA 3-0-
+MTH 157-COLLEGE ALGEBRA

 This course builds upon the algebraic skills from Intermediate Algebra.
 Topics include: graphing and slope; functions and relations including circles and linear, polynomial, rational, exponential and logarithmic functions; transformations and analysis of functions including symmetry; function composition and inverses; polynomial and rational inequalities; variation; properties of logarithms; linear and nonlinear systems of equations in two and three variables; and systems of inequalities in two variables.
-Prerequisite(s): MTH 100 (C or better), MTH 100A (C or better) or Placement
+Prerequisite(s): MTH 100 ("C" or better) or Placement

-MTH 160-INTRODUCTION TO STATISTICS 3-0-3
+MTH 160-INTRODUCTION TO STATISTICS

 An introduction to statistics with an emphasis on application rather than theoretical development.
 Topics covered include frequency distributions, measures of central tendency, and measures of dispersion, statistical inference, testing of hypotheses, confidence Intervals, regression and correlations.
 Elementary research designs are included.
 It is advised that students have a background in algebra.

-Prerequisite(s): MTH 052, 052A (C or better) or Placement
+Prerequisite(s): MTH 052 or Placement

-MTH 161-MODERN COLLEGE MATHEMATICS
+MTH 161-MODERN COLLEGE MATHEMATICS 3-0-3

-This course is intended to satisfy the mathematics general education requirements for students who are non-science majors, as well as students preparing for the pre-nursing examination.
+This course is intended to satisfy the mathematics general education requirements for students who are in non-science programs, as well as students preparing for the pre-nursing examination.
 Rather than focusing on one particular topic, this course gives an overview of topics from a variety of areas and fields in mathematics.
 Topics may include propositional logic, algebraic modeling, Euclidean geometry, graph theory, probability, statistics and/or consumer math.
-Prerequisite(s): MTH 052, 052A (C or better) or Placement
+Prerequisite(s): MTH 052 or Placement

-MTH 167-COLLEGE TRIGONOMETRY
+MTH 167-COLLEGE TRIGONOMETRY 3-0-3

 This course is designed to prepare students with the necessary background in trigonometric functions for the Calculus sequence.
 Topics include right triangle trigonometry, unit circle trigonometry, periodic functions, trigonometric identities, vectors, and application problem solving involving trigonometry.
-Prerequisite(s): MTH157 (C or better) or Placement
+Prerequisite(s): MTH 157 ("C" or better) or Placement

-MTH 170-COLLEGE PRECALCULUS
+MTH 170-COLLEGE PRECALCULUS 4-0-4

 This course is intended to prepare students with the necessary background of function manipulation for the Calculus sequence.
 Discussion of functions includes transformations of functions, inverse functions; algebraic functions (including power functions, radical functions, polynomial functions, and rational functions); exponential functions, logarithmic functions; trigonometric functions, and inverse trigonometric functions.
 Additional topics include systems of equations, analytic geometry, and triangle trigonometry.
-Prerequisite(s): Placement
+Prerequisite(s): MTH 100 or Placement